CHAPTER 13 BANKRUPTCY

 A court-supervised plan to settle the debt would be beneficial

-An experienced Duluth Bankruptcy Lawyer will be able to support your cause.
-The Chapter 13 bankruptcy laws are complex, but the Cornwell Law Firm will analyze your situation and create a manageable Chapter 13 repayment schedule.
+An experienced Chapter 13 Attorney will be able to support your cause.
+Chapter 13 bankruptcy laws are complex, but the Cornwell Law Firm will analyze your situation and create a manageable Chapter 13 repayment schedule.